What Have We Done for You Lately?

 Local officials have access to a broad range of resources on topics including housing, land use, ethics and public engagement provided by the Institute for Local Government (ILG).

-These resources can be accessed through the ILG website
+These resources can be accessed through the ILG website and include:

 • Housing.
 ILG’s online Housing Resource Center (www.ca-ilg.org/hrc) features links, documents and case studies for local policy-makers about affordable housing issues.